iann0036/tf-cfn-provider/docs/providers/openstack/LbPoolV1.md

 `LbProvider` - (Optional) The backend load balancing provider.
 For example: `haproxy`, `F5`, etc.

-`TenantId` - (Optional) The owner of the member.
-Required if admin wants to create a pool member for another tenant.
-Changing this creates a new member.

 `MonitorIds` - (Optional) A list of IDs of monitors to associate with the pool.

 `Member` - (Optional) An existing node to add to the pool.
 Changing this updates the members of the pool.
 The member object structure is documented below.
 Please note that the `Member` block is deprecated in favor of the `Terraform::OpenStack::LbMemberV1` resource.

+### Member Properties

+`TenantId` - (Optional) The owner of the member.
+Required if admin wants to create a pool member for another tenant.
+Changing this creates a new member.

 `Address` - (Required) The IP address of the member.
 Changing this creates a new member.